-Rhetoric I
+Rhetoric Writing I

 Prerequisite: Preparation for Rhetoric Writing, or, at least two years completed study in Expository Writing, using Writing With Skill, the Institute for Excellence in Writing, Classical Composition, or a comparable program.
 For help in placement, see our writing assessment, which will be evaluated by Academy writing instructors.